carlomilanesi/measures-rs/docs/Tutorial.md

 ## Using decibels

-For some kinds of measures, it is customary to use logarithmic values, typically in the form of decibels, that are tenths of the 10-base logarithm of the actual value.
+For some kinds of measures, it is customary to use logarithmic values, typically in the form of decibels.
+Decibels are tenths of the 10-base logarithm of the actual value.

 For example, if we have a measure of 0.001 watts, we can compute its 10-base logarithms, obtaining -3.
-So, this measure can be said to be -30 decibels of watts, or `-30 db W`.
+So, this measure can be said to be -30 decibels of watt, or `-30 db W`.

 The crate `measures` supports decibels only for the types `Measure` and `ApproxMeasure`, as shown in the following code:
 ```rust